 After you are done adding all your pantry items, your pantry list will look like this when you log in to your app:

 How to make use of this pantry/ grocery list?

 You can use this pantry list in two ways –

 How to track your pantry items?

-I like using the app because it is a more practical approach to track your daily staples – our phones are always handy, right?
-Whenever I am done with cooking, I quickly update the app – add notes, indicate an item is running low etc.
+I like using the app because it is a more practical approach to tracking your daily staples – our phones are always handy, right?
+Whenever I am done with cooking, I quickly update the app – add notes, indicate an item is running low, etc.